mihirshah006/The_fucking_manifest/README.md

 How to Build?
 -------------

-To initialize your local repository using the AospExtended trees, use a command like this:
+To initialize your local repository using the PolyOS sources, use a command like this:

 ```bash